gilch/drython/README.md

                    S(bool,
                      boolean)))

-The above macro rewrites the code to an S-expression that indexes a pair (2-tuple) using the test part coerced into a boolean,
+The above macro rewrites the code into an S-expression that indexes a pair (2-tuple) using the test part coerced into a boolean,
 (remember `True == 1` and `False == 0` in Python) and then `s_eval`s the selected S-expression.